cziter15/ksIotFrameworkLib/README.md

 >```

 ## 📜 Motivation

-- The goal of this project is to create a simple template or starting point for developing IMotivationoT applications using Espressif microcontrollers.
+- The goal of this project is to create a simple template or starting point for development of applications targeting Espressif microcontrollers.
 - This project aims to streamline the process of copying and modifying source code for different devices.

 ## 📚 Documentation
 - Detailed documentation can be found [here](https://cziter15.github.io/ksIotFrameworkLib).

 ## Examples
+l
 - For examples, refer to the [examples directory](https://github.com/cziter15/ksIotFrameworkLib/tree/master/examples).

 ## 🛠️ Architecture
 ```mermaid
 flowchart TD
     AppState{AppState}